slipx06/sunsynk-power-flow-card/docs/contribute/bugs.rst

 Provide more context by answering these questions:

-- **Did the problem start happening recently** (e.g. after updating to a new version of HA / Atomic Calendar Revive) or was this always a problem?
+- **Did the problem start happening recently** (e.g. after updating to a new version of HA / Sunsynk Power Flow Card) or was this always a problem?
-- If the problem started happening recently, **can you reproduce the problem in an older version of Atomic Calendar Revive?** What's the most recent version in which the problem doesn't happen?
+- If the problem started happening recently, **can you reproduce the problem in an older version of the card?** What's the most recent version in which the problem doesn't happen?
 You can install older versions of Atomic Calendar Revive via HACS or from the releases page on github
 - **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.